 Watkins cattle transports all processed product via refrigerated box bed truck.
-The cargo temperature is strictly monitored from the time it is in possession at BROPACK until the time it arrives at the Watkins cutting facility in Ojai.
+The cargo temperature is strictly monitored from the time it is in possession at BROPACK until the time it arrives at the Watkins cutting facility in Ojai, CA.

 After aging, the carcasses are ready to be cut and processed.
-Under direct supervision of an USDA official, John Watkins and his experienced team begins the butchering and determines (based on inventory) what cuts of meat are to be packaged for our customers.
+Under direct supervision of a USDA official inspector, John Watkins and his experienced team begins the butchering and determines (based on inventory) what cuts of meat are to be cut for our case and for our restaurants or farmers markets.
 Temperatures on the cutting table are checked every two hours to make sure product is held well below the critical control point.
 The facility also undergoes a rigorous daily inspection to insure all USDA/HACCAP sanitation requirements are strictly followed and recorded.

 During the cutting process, packaging begins.
 Watkins uses a commercial grade Mini-Pak MVS-45-2 to remove all air from around the product and provide a watertight seal for product longevity and safety.
 It is immediately weighed and tagged with price, but most importantly to consumers, Watkins displays information on the label that ties directly back to the tag numbers created during processing.

-Product is then boxed and moved to the freezer.
-It remains there until needed for shipment to consumer, farmers markets, restaurants, and local grocery stores..
+Product is then boxed and moved to the freezer for custom orders or for the farmers market.
+It remains there until needed for shipment to consumer, farmers markets, restaurants, and local grocery stores.If the cuts are for the case in our butcher shop they are immediately placed into the case!
 A complete inventory sheet is kept for each day of cutting to allow Watkins to easily access information about what products were produced that day.